-For the full context and denotation of terms of the equations below, the reader should consult the texts indicated in the footnotes.
+For the full context and denotation of terms and relations of the equations below, the reader should consult the texts indicated in the references beside the equations.

 In microeconomic terms, additional principal may be borrowed through S’-s’O’ and S”-s”O” by the basic and surplus production functions for an expanded supply.
 The production is performed by compensated humans which tends to support demand within and between circuits for goods and services – as theorized by the normative concomitance and conjoinment of Outlays-Incomes and Expenditures-Receipts.
 This purely additional money will be loaned through the horizontal channels in the Diagram, and “interest” will be charged for rental of the money.

-This charged interest, which is first seen as a simple microeconomic type of return to the lenders rather than a pure surplus return, is conceptually distinct from the continually circulating principal called “macrodynamic return” as we have defined it.
+This charged interest, which is first seen as a simple microeconomic type of return to the lenders rather than a pure surplus return, is conceptually distinct from the circulating savings for investment called “macrodynamic return” as we have defined it.

 The microeconomic detail of the increase of flows in the point-to-point basic circuit constituted by initial payments, transfer payments, and final payments in two periods is formulated as

 Σi’Σ0n-1(fij+ Tij) = Σi’Σ1n(oij+ tij – sij) [CWL 15, 66]

-Next, the macroeconomic expression for the additional money required by the basic circuit in the aggregate for expansion of consumer goods production proceeds through (S’-s’O’) for outlays in the basic supply function.
-At least temporarily it will be pure surplus income.
+Next, by assimilating the macroeconomic expression for the additional money required by the basic circuit in the aggregate for expansion of consumer goods production from turnover to turnover proceeds through (S’-s’O’) for outlays in the basic supply function.

-The additional money required in the surplus circuit, which also becomes pure surplus income (or the current return of current investment, or the macroeconomic return) is similar in form with the single superscript being replaced by the double superscript.
+The additional money required for operations in the surplus circuit, which becomes pure surplus income (or what we call the current return of current investment, or the macroeconomic return) is similar in form with the single superscript designating the basic circuit being replaced by the double superscript designating the surplus circuit.

 Also, it is highly instructive to review and understand Lonergan’s mathematical formalism in CWL 21 representing the pattern of sequential initial and transitional payments destined to circulate into final payments for goods and services.
-In a spreadsheet schemewherein the “bottom” unit of enterprise is first in the sequence of additions of value culminating in the final sale of the composite product, each unit of enterprise except the first covers the initial payments of the firm beneath it by transitional payments, and the final seller also picks up his own payroll through his pricing.
-Thus, the sequence of these initial outlays requires a loan until a stack of simultaneous outlays by all contributing firms in a fully developed supply chain (CWL 15, 30: ΣΣqi = qijk) makes the process self-financing, except for the (O’ – R’) lag symbolized in the macro formula.
+In a spreadsheet schemewherein the “bottom” unit of enterprise is first in the sequence of additions of value culminating in the final sale of the composite product, each unit of enterprise except the bottom first covers the initial payments of the firm prior to or “beneath” it by transitional payments, and the final seller also picks up his own payroll through his pricing of the completed project.
+Thus, the sequence of these initial incremental outlays for incremental products requires a loan until a stack of simultaneous outlays by all contributing firms in a fully developed supply chain (CWL 15, 30: ΣΣqi = qijk) makes the process self-financing, except for the (O’ – R’) lag symbolized in the macro formula above.

-It is the increment in a total flow of basic products and money which must be financed through the (S’-s’O’) channel when an economy expands.
+It is the increment in a total flow of basic products and money which must be incrementally financed by incremental money through the (S’-s’O’) channel when an economy expands.

-An enlarged economy requires an enlargement of the money supply symbolized above as sij, and ΔM’ through the supply functions (S’-s’O’) and (S”-s”O”).
-This additional money originates in the multi-party banking system and enters the economy normatively as credit to be justified as real by its use in the supply functions.
+Thus, an enlarged economy requires an enlargement of the money supply symbolized above as sij, and ΔM’ through the monetary supply functions (S’-s’O’) and (S”-s”O”).
+This additional money originates in the Central and multi-bank banking system and enters the economy normatively as credit to be justified by its use in the supply functions.
 And, of course, the banking system charges what is called in microeconomics “charged interest” for its services in the supplying of the money.

-Whichever of the many explanations of the phenomenon of interest we may hold, all of us will agree to the following definition, although some of us may think it very superficial: Interest is the premium on present over future means of payment or, as we will say a posteriori, balances.
-Interest is the price paid by borrowers for a social permit to acquire commodities and services without having previously fulfilled the condition which in the institutional pattern of capitalism is normally set on the issue of such a social permit, i.e. without having previously contributed other commodities and services to the social stream.
+Whichever of the many descriptions and explanations of the phenomenon of interest we may put forth, all of us will agree that interest is the price paid by borrowers for a social permit to acquire new productive commodities and services without having previously fulfilled the condition which – in the institutional pattern of capitalism – is normally set on the issue of such a social permit, i.e. without having previously contributed other commodities and services to the social stream.
 Interest is the fee paid for new money to finance new (expanded) production.
 The loan is, in some sense, the fee charged for a “social permit” to conduct expansion.
 (Joseph A. Schumpeter, Business Cycles (New York: McGraw-Hill, Inc., 1964) p.
-98
+98)

 CWL 15, 67 “Transfers to or from supply, (S’ – s’O’), tend to equal the sum of the increments of aggregate turnover magnitudes in final payments (ΔR’) and transitional payments (ΔT’).
 Of these, two, the increment in transitional payments will be the larger, since for each sale at the final market there commonly is a sale at a number of transitional markets.”
 CWL 15, 67